 Early clinical trials are conducted to establish initial safety of a drug.
 The studies are generally in small number of healthy subjects and use lower doses of the drug product.
 Therefore, only small amounts of investigational material are required.
 In order to not undertake substantial costs and to reduce regulatory burden during these early stages, the FDA has established guidelines to allow early stage investigational products to be manufactured under less stringent GMPs.

 When validated methods are transferred between laboratories and sites, their validated state should be maintained to ensure the same reliable results in the receiving laboratory.
 For a long time there was no official guidance on what exactly is expected to maintain 'the validated state'.
 Now the USP has published an updated general chapter <1224>.
 Also the FDA has released an official guidance on how to conduct and document method transfer.
 In addition the FDA has included requirements for method transfer in its new guidance from 2015 on validation of analytical methods.
 And last but not least Europe has released an updated GMP Chapter 6 with clear requirements for comparative testing and acceptance criteria.
-This seminar will give a good understanding of USP, FDA and EU requirements and provide recommendations and tools for effective implementation.
+This Webinar will give a good understanding of USP, FDA and EU requirements and provide recommendations and tools for effective implementation.

 This workshop will explore what SOPs are, what they are used for, when they are required, how to write them effectively for compliance and for implementation within the organization, and how to ensure effective communication and training of procedures within the SOPs.

 Becoming accredited is a verification of the laboratory's capability of producing reliable results in accordance with the requirements of ISO/IEC 17025.
 Accreditation is not a guarantee of analytical competency.
 Getting accredited is just the beginning.
 The journey begins with defining the laboratory's operating principals and policies.